 Act No. 102 as of 2000 on Electronic Signatures and Certification Business (Act) provides details regarding the enforceability of electronic signatures of individuals.
 Under the Act, documents with electronic signatures that meet certain requirements are acknowledged as authentically created by the signatories and are admissible as evidence in civil litigation.
 Electronic signatures are also available for corporations.
 Electronic signatures have been used in both public and private sectors in Japan, such as tax filings, biddings and commercial transactions.

-The Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (Regulation) was adopted in July 2014, and has been effective as of July 1, 2016.
-This Regulation aims to provide more predictable regulatory environment and will be directly applicable in all member states of the European Union without having to be transposed in national legislation.
+The Regulation (EU) No 910/2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (eIDAS Regulation) was adopted in July 2014, and has been effective as of 1 July 2016.
+This eIDAS Regulation aims to provide more predictable regulatory environment and will be directly applicable in all member states of the European Union without having to be transposed in national legislation.

 Electronic commerce and electronic signatures are recognized and regulated by Mexican law for private transactions; electronic methods may be used for commercial acts and their formation and the consent may be expressed through electronic methods.
 The electronic signature is any electronic data comprised in or attached to a data message used in order to: